uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % The following commands are executed from within Matlab

-configCluster  % set up initial configuration for running multi-node Matlab parallel jobs
+% set up initial configuration for running multi-node Matlab parallel jobs
 % on Rivanna.
 This just needs to be done once, and its saved in Matlab’s
-               % parallel profiles
+% parallel profiles.

+configCluster

 c = parcluster; % Create a cluster object based on the profile